googleapis/google-cloud-cpp-common/.github/issue_template.md

 If one or more of these questions are not applicable, feel free to remove them.

-### Does this issue affect the `google-cloud-cpp` project?
+### Does this issue affect the `google-cloud-cpp-common` project?

-If the problem is with the service exposed by the `google-cloud-cpp` APIs instead of the client libraries you may consider opening a support request instead.
-The `google-cloud-cpp` developers cannot help you troubleshoot problems with the service itself.
+If the problem is with one of the client libraries (bigtable, spanner, etc), please file an issue under the corresponding repository.

-### What component of `google-cloud-cpp` is this related to?

-Remove the ones that do not apply.

-- Cloud Bigtable.
-- Cloud Storage.
-- Cloud Firestore (commnunity supported).

-### What version of `google-cloud-cpp` are you using?
+### What version of `google-cloud-cpp-common` are you using?

 Please include the output from `git rev-parse HEAD` if you are compiling from source, or the version number from the applicable `*/version.h` file.